Coordinator: Augusto Sampaio

 Coordinator: Kiev Gama

-The popularization of Internet of Things in the context of smart cities has led to an increasing use of sensors to monitor different aspects of the city such as traffic, weather and air pollution.
-For instance, big Brazilian cities, including Recife, Rio de Janeiro, Curitiba and São Paulo, have equipped their bus fleets with sensors to monitor their buses in order to improve their service.
+The popularization of the Internet of Things in the context of smart cities has led to the increasing use of sensors to monitor different aspects of the city such as traffic, weather, and air pollution.
+For instance, big Brazilian cities, including Recife, Rio de Janeiro, Curitiba, and São Paulo, have equipped their bus fleets with sensors to monitor their buses in order to improve their service.
 The huge amount of data produced by IoT sensors (e.g. geolocation) has brought the attention of researchers and practitioners interesting in studying, e.g., mobility patterns and traffic behavior.
 The main goal of this project is to collect, integrate and analyze urban data from IoT sensors and other sources (e.g. social media) to help monitoring and planning urban mobility.
 Since the data used by this project might be spread in different sources and might not be easy to access, we also plan to develop a solution that publishes this data in a proper and accessible way.

 Towards an Evaluation and Support Platform for Conducting Empirical Studies and Creating Testbeds